tomnaylor/Produciton-Ex-Website/README.md

 ### User Stories
 As a user…
-* I want to find out current users of the software
+* I want to hear feedback from current users of the software
 * I want to see reviews for current / past users
 * I want to find examples of prices for a similar size event
 * I want to try a demo before I agree to buy